Services

 Sex therapy utilizes a variety of approaches to treat sexual dysfunction.
 In addition to the techniques outlined by Masters and Johnson, sex therapy includes cognitive-behavioral therapy (CBT), emotion-based therapy, and couples communication techniques.
 It’s important to know that sex therapy sessions do not involve any physical contact or sexual activity.
 I usually assign “homework”—practical activities that clients are expected to complete in the privacy of their own home.

-Trauma-focused Couples Therapy
+Trauma-Focused Couples Therapy

-There are evidence-based couples therapies that navigate interpersonal relationships struggling with trauma (and depression) experienced by one or both partners.
-I have specific expertise in treating relationship distress related to the impacts of sexual assault, intimate partner violence, discrimination, and combat trauma.
+There are evidence-based couples therapies that navigate interpersonal relationships struggling with trauma (and depression) experienced by one or both partners.I have specific expertise in treating relationship distress related to the impacts of sexual assault, emotional abuse, complex childhood trauma, intimate partner violence, discrimination, and combat trauma.

 Investment

-Relationship therapy is a unique opportunity to invest in the health of your relationship as well as your own wellbeing.
-Many therapists will state that they provide relationship counseling but often have never had specific training in couples therapy.
-Couples therapy is very different from individual therapy, even though it can appear to use the same concepts and skills.
-Choosing a therapist with specific couples/relational training is important.
+For these reasons, choosing a therapist with specific couples/relational training is extremely important.
 I am very selective about the couples I work with-- focusing on fit and expertise.
 I take your time and effort very seriously, and I expect each Client I work with to likewise make the same commitment to our sessions.